-Like all drugs, Qsymia has the potential for unwanted side effects.
-Dry mouth, constipation, dizziness, insomnia, and taste disorders are the most common adverse effects.
+Like all prescription drugs, Qsymia has the potential for unwanted side effects.
+Dry mouth, constipation, dizziness, insomnia, and taste disorders are the most common adverse effects of this drug.

 Qsymia is not approved for pregnant women, and it is not recommended for people who have glaucoma, thyroid problems, or heart disease.

-The FDA approved Qsymia with a Risk Evaluation and Mitigation Strategy (REMS), which attempts to educate doctors and patients about the risks associated with using Qsymia.
-Due to government restrictions, the drug is only dispensed through special certified pharmacies.
+The FDA approved Qsymia with a Risk Evaluation and Mitigation Strategy (REMS), which attempts to educate doctors and patients about the risks associated with using the drug.
+Due to government restrictions, Qsymia is only dispensed in special certified pharmacies.

 - Boyles, Salynn.
 (July 17, 2012) "FDA Approves Diet Drug Qsymia."
 WebMD Medical Reference.
 Retrieved July 19, 2012.